 Lancaster, PA 17601

 Anne LeBaron, Michael Lewis, Carl Loewe,

-Robert Owens, Francis Poulenc, Richard Strauss
+Robert Owens, Francis Poulenc, Richard Strauss, & others

 The concept for this performance was born out of an observation that, despite an abundance of modern-day works and productions being continuously created, the expectation to prioritize traditional repertoire continues to be heralded over their contemporary mates.
 We recognize the wealth and breadth of works available to classical artists including hundreds of years of poetry, music, beliefs, and experiences which reveal vital connections and congruences to modern-day art.